 Firefighters and Workers’ Compensation in Massachusetts

 In Massachusetts, workers’ compensation is available to most employees.
 In many cases, workers’ compensation is the legally required course of action if a worker is injured.
 However, the law applied differently to certain workers who are not considered within the legal definition of “employees.”
 Firefighters can be hard to classify because they work for local municipalities.
 Many firefighters are not even paid, but work as volunteers.
 Their job is also very high-risk, and firefighters can be very seriously hurt on the job.
+Here is how the court clarifies major causes in workers’ compensation.

 Even though firefighters work under very unique circumstances, they may still recover compensation if they are injured on the job.
 However, workers’ compensation looks a bit different for firefighters because they are usually employed by a government entity.
 Firefighters may be entitled to leave without any loss of pay if they are injured on the job.
 Also, their compensation may come from the government itself rather than a private insurance provider.